 Lookout divides its “security” tab into apps, web, Wi-Fi, and privacy.
 The app scanner probes the user’s installed apps and will flag any that are known virus, trojans, or other malware.

 It took no time to identify the Test Virus app by Itus Mobile Security, and it also flagged Multiple Accounts by Zhuoan Technology as a piece of malware.
 That program—which allows you to clone popular messaging apps such as WhatsApp and Facebook—has always worked well for me, and after researching it, I believe this was a false positive.

-Recently, the company has stopped submitting to independent bench-marking tests by companies like AV-TEST and AV-Comparatives.
+Recently, the company has stopped submitting to independent bench-marking tests.
 Without this data to go by, it’s difficult to know how effective its detection really is.
 As far as I could tell, only apps (and not the filesystem itself) are being scanned.
 There’s also no option to schedule scans and manually running them is far from ideal.